nicklockwood/AsyncImageView/README.md

 You can use the AsyncImageView class exactly as you would use a UIImageView.
 If you want to use it in Interface Builder, drag a regular UImageView or media image into your view as normal, then change its class to AsyncImageView in the inspector.

 For cases where you cannot use an AsyncImageView, such as the embedded imageView of a UIButton or UITableView, the UIImageView category means that you can still set the imageURL property on the imageView to load the image in the background.
-You will not get the advanced features of the AsyncImageView class this way however, unless you re-implement them yourself.
+You will not get the advanced features of the AsyncImageView class this way however (such as the loading spinner), unless you re-implement them yourself.

 To load or download an image, simply set the imageURL property to the URL of the desired image.
 This can be a remote URL or a local fileURL that points to the application's bundle or documents folder.